syncfusion-content/maui-docs/MAUI/CheckBox/Migration.md

 # Migrating from Xamarin SfCheckBox to .NET MAUI SfCheckBox

-To migrate easier from Xamarin CheckBox to [.NET MAUI CheckBox], we kept most of the APIs from Xamarin SfCheckBox in MAUI SfCheckBox.
+To migrate easier from Xamarin CheckBox to [.NET MAUI CheckBox](https://www.syncfusion.com/maui-controls/maui-checkbox), we kept most of the APIs from Xamarin SfCheckBox in MAUI SfCheckBox.
 However, to maintain the consistency of API naming in MAUI SfCheckBox, we renamed some of the APIs.
 The APIs changed in MAUI SfCheckBox from Xamarin SfCheckBox are detailed as follows:

 ## Namespaces